-- 5. A student may request the amendment of his/her record if they believe information is inaccurate, misleading or violates their rights. - 6.
-The request for amendment must be made in writing to the Program Administrator and must clearly state the amendment sought and the reason.
+- 5. A student may request the amendment of his/her record if they believe information is inaccurate, misleading, or violates their rights. - 6.
+The request for amendment must be made in writing to the Director and must clearly state the amendment sought and the reason.
 Amendment decisions are made by the Faculty with legal consultation, if necessary. - 7.
 FERPA allows schools to disclose records under the following conditions (34 CFR 99.31): - a.
 Request for directory information as defined by FERPA. - b.
 School officials with a legitimate educational interest. - c.
 Specified officials for audit or evaluation purposes. - d.
 Recognized organizations conducting studies on behalf of the School. - e.
 Accrediting organizations. - f.
 To comply with a lawful subpoena or judicial order. - g.
-Request in connection with an emergency if the knowledge of such information is necessary to protect the health or safety of the student or other person. - Request to Review Student Education Record form must be used to document these disclosures - 8.
+Request in connection with an emergency if the knowledge of such information is necessary to protect the health or safety of the student or other person. - 8.
 No personally identifiable information from the records of a student shall be disclosed without the prior written consent of the student. - 9.
 Information desired to be disclosed from the student record must be requested in writing by letter and/or the Release of Information form. - 10.
 No information from the student/graduate record will be released until all financial obligations to the School of Nursing are met. - 11.
 Fees for information requested are defined and paid according to the Tuition and Fees policy. - 12.
 A record of all requests for and/or disclosure of information and written requests for a reference are maintained in the student educational record.